Happy7213575574/VPC-Connect/docs/debugging.md

 ## Debug information

-You can see the current state of the app's configuration (including the device's FPNS/APNS push token if it has one) by opening the debug view.
+You can see the current state of the app's configuration (including the device's FPNS/APNS push token if it has one) by opening the **Support** view.

-* Tap the VPC logo on the connection page 20 times.
+* When running a `Debug` build, you will be able to see the app's push token.
-* This will take you to the debug view.
+* When running a `Release` build, you will see an indicator showing whether the push token is present or not.

-The debug view has some useful information about the device:
+This view has some useful information about the device:

 | Debug info | Notes |
 |-|-|